Hank Aaron Monument

 Aaron made an immediate impact for the Milwaukee Braves, hitting a homeroom in the 11th inning that propelled the Braves to the World Series.
 However, despite his success on the field, many white fans in Milwaukee did not fully embrace the slugger.
 The problem of racism became especially problematic for Aaron in 1965, when the Braves moved to Atlanta.
-Some Braves fans even cheered against their own player in hopes that a black player would not be the first Atlanta player to reach major milestones such as 3,000 career hits.
+Some Braves fans even cheered against their own player in hopes that an African American would not be the first Atlanta player to reach major milestones such as 3,000 career hits.

 Despite hate mail, death threats, and a plot to kidnap one of his daughters should he continue to play and break the most important record in baseball, Aaron broke Babe Ruth's career homerun record on April 8th, 1974 when he hit his 715th homerun.
 At the end of his career, Aaron had hit 755 home runs.
 Hank Aaron received three Gold Glove awards, a league MVP award, the National League Batting Title, and was inducted into the Baseball Hall of Fame.
 For his advocacy of civil rights while a player and beyond, the NAACP awarded Aaron the Spingarn Medal, Medal of Freedom.